manishprivet/codex/src/markdown/an-introduction-to-cloud-docker-and-aws-fargate.md

 For a nodejs application, AWS Fargate proves to be a better choice by all means, as you don’t need to worry about managing any server.
 And if you’re just starting, the costs are also minimal at the start.
 AWS provides a 12 month free trial for its various services, but keep in mind that Fargate doesn’t come under the free trial.

+Thank you for reaching at the end of the post.
+If you liked it, please share it among your network.
+If you found any errors/discrepenceies, you can contact me any time on my [mail](mailto:me@manishk.dev) or fill the contact form on my [Portfolio](https://manishk.dev), and I'll get back to you.